helm/helm/CONTRIBUTING.md

 It is also worth considering vetting your idea with the community via the [cncf-helm](mailto:cncf-helm@lists.cncf.io) mailing list.
 Vetting an idea publicly before going as far as writing a proposal is meant to save the potential author time.
-Many ideas have been proposed
+Many ideas have been proposed;
-- it's quite likely there are others in the community who may be working on a similar proposal, or a similar proposal may have already been written.
+it's quite likely there are others in the community who may be working on a similar proposal, or a similar proposal may have already been written.

 HIPs are submitted to the [helm/community repository](https://github.com/helm/community).
 [HIP 1](https://github.com/helm/community/blob/master/hips/hip-0001.md) describes the process to write a